Alan Landsman: Until the End (2000–2001)

-The Art of Making Enemies and Eulogy Recordings (2000–2001)
+Eulogy Recordings (2000–2001)

 During the early 2000s, Landsman worked for Eulogy Recordings, an independent record label owned and operated by Until the End band-mate John Wylie.
-In November 2000, after being kicked out of Poison the Well, Landsman formed a new metalcore band named The Art of Making Enemies.
-The band featured Landsman on bass guitar and backing vocals, Larry Scott on lead vocals, David Miller on drums and backing vocals, and Timothy Joyce and Joseph Merrill on guitars and backing vocals.
-Scott, Miller, Joyce and Merrill had all previously played on the straight edge hardcore band Esteem.
 Following his time at Eulogy Recordings, Landsman worked as a project manager for Sprint.

 Fraud charges (2016–2018)

-On April 21, 2016, while living in York, Pennsylvania, Landsman was indicted for conspiracy to commit mail fraud, conspiracy to defraud the Internal Revenue Service, and breaching the Telemarketing and Consumer Fraud and Abuse Prevention Act.
+On April 21, 2016, while living in York, Pennsylvania, Landsman was indicted for conspiracy to commit mail fraud.
 Landsman was one of nine defendants brought up against charges after years of investigation from the Federal Trade Commission, the Federal Bureau of Investigation, the Internal Revenue Service and the United States Postal Inspection Service.
 Along with Eric A. Epstein, Brian Keith Wallen, Andrew J. Stafford, Robert Chesser, Brandon D. Riggs, Brandon Johnston, Steven Phillips and Thomas Wishon, Landsman and his co-conspirators pleaded guilty to perpetrating a nationwide fraudulent telemarketing scheme designed to ship unwanted and vastly over-priced light bulbs and cleaning supplies to thousands of businesses and non-profit organizations.

-Landsman served as vice president of Standard Industries, LLC, one of many shell companies organized through Midway Industries, LLC and Johnson Distributing, LLC, two Maryland-based telemarketing businesses owned by Epstein.
-Other shell companies which Landsman and Epstein were affiliated for the scheme include Commercial Industries, LLC, National Lighting & Maintenance, LLC, State Power & Lighting, LLC, Essex Industries, LLC, Hansen Supply, LLC, Environmental Industries, LLC, Mid Atlantic Industries, LLC, B & E Industries, LLC, and Midway Management, LLC.

-Epstein and his co-conspirators would obtain business information from "global conglomerates, small family-run businesses, government agencies, churches, schools, homeless shelters, and other non-profit businesses" to which they would sell supplies, such as light bulbs and cleaning material, at prices sometimes greater than 8,000% above the supplier’s prices.
+Epstein and his co-conspirators would obtain business information from "global conglomerates, small family-run businesses, government agencies, churches, schools, homeless shelters, and other non-profit businesses" to which they would sell supplies, such as light bulbs and cleaning material, at prices sometimes greater than 8,000% above the supplier's prices.